Document Checklist: DV Visas

 Complete online (if you have not done it earlier) the biographic data form DS-260 for each person applying for a visa, regardless of age.
 The form is accessible through CEAC website at https://ceac.state.gov/IV.
 You can find more information on completing the online forms at http://travel.state.gov/visa/immigrants/info/info_5164.html.

 To access and complete the DS-260 you will need your case number and principal applicant's date of birth (in the format YYYYMMDD).
-Please have those numbers with you when you come to your visa interview at the Embassy.
-They will be necessary should you have to make any changes to your DS-260 visa application.

 For applicants born in Poland only complete version of a birth certificate (Odpis zupełny aktu urodzenia) is accepted.
 Polish "short form" of birth certificate is not accepted.